InsuranceAuto Insurance Deductible For A Preventable Accident

 If I sound sour, I am because it irritates me when people don’t use common sense while driving.

-There was no time for me to slam the brakes on as it happened so fast, sort of like the deer incident.
+There was no time for me to slam the brakes on as it happened so fast, like the deer incident.

-There were still people parking illegally on the road as the police, ambulance and fire trucks were on the scene.
+People were still parking illegally on the road as the police, ambulance, and fire trucks were on the scene.

 Does that make ANY sense to you?
-Eight vehicles were parked in no-parking zones to go for a pleasant walk through the forest.
+Eight vehicles were parked in no-parking zones for a pleasant walk through the forest.

 Of the eight vehicles, two were parked on the side of the road with tires in the lane.